dejwk/roo_display/README.md

 We used a little trick here to keep memory overhead small: the raster consists of a single vertical line, and then we use a utility method to expand it by repeating the pattern infinitely.

-If you can generate a color for a point given its (x, y) coordinates with a function (or a function-like object), a rasterizable can be created really easily from it by using another utility function:
+If you can generate a color for a point given its (x, y) coordinates with a function (or a function-like object), a rasterizable can be created really easily from it by using the `MakeRasterizable()` factory:

 ```cpp
 void loop() {